PLD Space: Miura 5

-Miura 5 is a 35.7 m long two-stage launch vehicle capable of placing up to1,080 kg of load in low Earth orbit.
+Miura 5 is a 35.7 m long two-stage launch vehicle capable of placing up to 1,080 kg of load in low Earth orbit.
 It uses 5 TEPREL-C engines.

 Miura Next

 Miura Next is a family of partially reusable launch vehicles that is under development.
 The base version of Miura Next will consist of a single core first stage booster and an upper stage.
 The Heavy is a 3 core version of the same architecture, while the Super Heavy is a 5 core version.
 Each booster will use 5 closed cycle oxidizer-rich engines that will use RP-1 and LOX as propellants and produce more than 1100 kN of thrust.
 The structures of Miura Next will be produced from an aluminium composite material.
 The 1 core version is planned to be operational by 2030 - while the Heavy version is planned to be operational 1-2 years later.